-A moral obligation can be defeated by other kinds of reason, as Williams says.
-As we have already seen, Williams does on to conclude that obligations are never final practical conclusions.
-Nonetheless, at other moments, Williams seems to reach the opposite conclusion.
+But his argument is not simply that a moral obligation can be defeated by other kinds of reason.
+As we have already seen, Williams goes on to conclude that obligations are never final practical conclusions.
+Nonetheless, at other moments, Williams seems to reach a very different conclusion.
 He states that, 'in the deliberations of an agent who is morally motivated, or in advice given to such an agent, an ought of moral obligation and the practical ought will coincide' (1981, p.
 120; emphasis in original).
-This way of putting things is a reflection of Williams's account of 'internal reasons', according to which one has 'a reason to $\varphi$ ' if one has 'some motive which will be served or furthered by [one's] φ-ing' (1981 [1980], p.
+This way of putting things is a reflection of Williams' account of 'internal reasons', according to which one has 'a reason to φ ' if one has 'some motive which will be served or furthered by [one's] φ -ing' (1981 [1980], p.
 101).
-Hence, what Williams rejects is not moral obligation, but what is 'made of' it, which is, among other things, to turn it into an 'external reason', such that the person who refuses to recognise the reason, and does so because it does not come from their motivational set, is said to be acting irrationally (1981, p.
+Again, what Williams rejects is not moral obligation, but what is 'made of' it, which is, among other things, to turn it into an 'external reason', such that the person who refuses to recognise the reason, and does so because it does not come from their motivational set, is said to be acting irrationally (1981, p.
 122).
-At the same time, and putting to one side the wider question of whether Williams can defend this account of internal reasons (see McDowell 1995; Gert 2009), what he is clearly saying here is that a moral obligation can be a conclusive reason for action: that is, it can be the practical must for the person who has moral obligations among their motivational set.
+At the same time, and putting to one side the wider question of whether Williams can defend this account of internal reasons (see McDowell 1995; Gert 2009), what he is clearly saying here is that a moral obligation can be a conclusive reason for action: that is, it can be the 'practical must' for the person who has moral obligations among their motivational set.

 On this important point, there is, in Williams' argument, at the very least ambivalence and even the suggestion of incoherence.
 Williams is saying that a moral obligation both can be and can never be a conclusive reason.
-However, the incoherence is only apparent rather than real.
+However, the incoherence, it turns out, is only apparent rather than real.
 Indeed, when Williams talks of an obligation being a conclusive reason, what he has in mind is a thick ethical concept, and not the thin concept of obligation characteristic of modern moral philosophy.
 For example, Agamemnon concluded that he ought all-things-considered sacrifice his daughter, and this might be interpreted as him giving priority to an obligation (namely, his obligation as a commander).
-For Williams, however, this is an ethical conclusion, arrived at from within a shared ethical life, based on its thick ethical concepts.
+For Williams, however, this is an ethical conclusion, arrived at from within a shared ethical life, based on its thick ethical concepts: in particular, he stresses Agamemnon's 'responsibilities to the expedition', and that refusing to carry out the sacrifice would have been a 'desertion' (1993, p.
+132, p.
+209, n.
+11).
 Just as it is a 'philosophical illusion' to think that 'what is wrong with breaking a promise is that promises ought to be kept' (Hollis 1995, p.
-176), similarly, Agamemnon is simply doing what is demanded of him by his world-guided and action-guiding thick ethical commitments.
+176), similarly, Agamemnon was simply doing what was demanded of him by his world-guided and action-guiding thick ethical commitments.